Hinge Health, the digital solution for chronic back and joint pain, closes $90M Series C – TechCrunch

-Hinge Health, the San Francisco-based startup that offers a digital solution to treat chronic musculoskeletal (MSK) conditions — such as back and joint pain — has closed $90 million in Series C funding.
+Hinge Health, the San Francisco-based startup that offers a digital solution to treat chronic musculoskeletal (MSK) conditions — such as back and joint pain — has closed a $90 million Series C.

 The round is led by Bessemer Venture Partners, with participation from Lead Edge Capital.
 All of Hinge’s existing institutional investors followed on: Insight Partners (which led the Series B), Atomico (which led the Series A), 11.2 Capital, Quadrille Capital and Heuristic Capital.

 Founded in 2015 (and originally based in London), Hinge Health primarily sells into U.S. employers and health plans, billing itself as a digital healthcare solution for chronic MSK conditions.
-The platform combines wearable sensors, an app and health coaching to remotely deliver physical therapy and behavioural health.
+The platform combines wearable sensors, an app and health coaching to remotely deliver physical therapy and behavioral health.

 The basic premise is that there is plenty of existing research to show how best to treat chronic MSK disorders, but existing healthcare systems aren’t up to the task due to funding pressures and for other systematic reasons.
 The result is an over tendency to use opioid-based painkillers or surgery, with poor results and often at even greater cost.
 Hinge wants to reverse this through the use of technology and better data, with a focus on improving treatment adherence.